leland-kwong/b-log/src/documents/macbooks-are-still-king-for-software-development.md

 ## WSL is still amazing

-All this to say that Microsoft still did a remarkable engineering effort to pull of running a native linux subsystem alongside the Windows operating system.
+All this to say that Microsoft still did a remarkable engineering effort to pull off running a native linux subsystem alongside the Windows operating system.
 The performance is generally very good, and for the first time in decades you can actually work in the terminal using all the powerful unix command line tools.